-Periodontal diseases are inflammatory diseases that affect the gingiva and other tissues that support the teeth.
-Periodontal diseases are responsible for 70% of tooth loss in adults.
-When these diseases are diagnosed earlier, they can be treated easily and successfully.
-Prevention or treatment of gingival diseases also brings other benefits such as the protection of natural teeth, more comfortable chewing and better digestion.
-Periodontal diseases begin with gingivitis.
-In other words, gingivitis is the early period of periodontal disease.
+Periodontal tissue diseases are diseases that affect the gums and other periodontal tissues.
+70 percent of the causes of tooth loss in adults are due to diseases of the periodontal tissues, but when these diseases are diagnosed and treated at an early stage, they have a high success rate.
+This treatment ensures the preservation of teeth and ensures effective chewing and digestion.
+Periodontal diseases begin with gingivitis, meaning gingivitis is the early stage of periodontal disease.
 During this period, the gums are bleeding, red and enlarged.
-In the early period, it may not cause much discomfort, except for bad breath (halitosis).
-If left untreated, the disease may progress and cause inflammation of the periodontal tissues (periodontitis), causing irreversible damage to the gingiva and alveolar bone that supports the teeth.
+In the early period, it may not cause much discomfort, except for bad breath.
+If left untreated, the disease may progress and cause inflammation of the periodontal tissues, causing irreversible damage to the gingiva and alveolar bone that supports the teeth.

 Periodontitis is an advanced stage in periodontal diseases.
 Damage occurs in the alveolar bone along with other tissues that support the teeth.
 A “periodontal pocket”, a space where bacteria can easily settle, forms between the tooth and gingiva.
 The presence of periodontal pocket facilitates the localization of the infection and the progression of the disease.
 As the disease progresses, there are losses in the supporting tissues and the teeth begin to swing, and as a result, the teeth may need to be extracted.